Soonad/Formality-Core/Whitepaper.md

 Since here `a` and `b` have the static `Number` type, we don't need to check that at runtime.
 Moreover, calling `safe_div` with a `String` results in a nice compile-time error.
-Problem is, we still need to check that `b` is larger than `0`.
+Problem is, we still need to check that `b` is not equal to `0`.
 Is it possible to perform that check at runtime too?
 Indeed, that's precisely what dependent types do.
 In Formality-Core, we can write: